callumbarltrop/TAILS/README.md

 * **Functions/helper_functions.R.R** - this file contains the main threshold selection function for the TAILS approach.
 * **example_script.R** - this file contains all of the code illustrated in the demonstration above.
 With this script, one can easily apply the TAILS approach to the provided sea level data set, and it is straightforward to adapt for other examples.

+The repo also contains the following folders

-The `Functions' folder contains all of the key functions for the TAILS algorithm.
+* **Functions** - this folder contains all of the key functions for the TAILS algorithm.

-The `ExamplePlots' folder contains example plot from the application of the TAILS method to sea level data from Dauphin Island, Alabama.
+* **ExamplePlots** - this folder contains example plot from the application of the TAILS method to sea level data from Dauphin Island, Alabama.

-The `ExampleDataset' folder contains a .csv file with the observational data from Dauphin Island, Alabama.
+* **ExampleDataset** - this folder contains a .csv file with the observational data from Dauphin Island, Alabama.

 ## Questions?